Business Name Ideas for Tech Startups: Patterns and Inspiration

 - Figma (echoes "figure" and "sigma")

 Don't feel constrained to pure pattern adherence.
-The best names often emerge from creative combinations.
+The best names often come from creative combinations.

 Different tech products suit different patterns: